jwcarr/eyekit/GUIDE.md

 <img src='./docs/images/logo.png' width='300'>

 Eyekit is a Python package for analyzing reading behavior using eyetracking data.
-Eyekit aims to be entirely independent of any particular eyetracker hardware, presentation software, or data formats.
-It has an object-oriented style that defines two core objects – the TextBlock and the FixationSequence – that you bring into contact with a bit of coding.
-Eyekit is currently in the alpha stage of development and is licensed under the terms of the MIT License.
+Eyekit aims to be entirely independent of any particular eyetracker hardware, experiment software, or data formats.
+It has an object-oriented style that defines three core objects – the TextBlock, InterestArea, and FixationSequence – that you bring into contact with a bit of coding.
+Eyekit is currently in the alpha stage of development and is freely available under the MIT License.

 Is Eyekit the Right Tool for Me?